-For that matter, as a backup I always have Hilton HHonors Gold status, which gets me free breakfast and room upgrades at Hiltons.
-This is a perk available through the Citi® Hilton HHonors Reserve Card, The Platinum Card® from American Express, and The Business Platinum Card® from American Express.
-I have two of the three cards, so I have Gold status on an ongoing basis.
+For that matter, as a backup I always have Hilton Honors Gold status, which gets me free breakfast and room upgrades at Hiltons.
+This is a perk available through The Platinum Card® from American Express, and The Business Platinum Card® from American Express.

 Despite living in hotels full time, I don’t typically earn more than 100 elite qualifying nights in a program per year.
 That’s because:

 - I spend a good number of nights on planes, which at least saves on the cost of hotels